walmartlabs/generator-thorax/README.md

 Application and Views
 ---------------------
-The `Application` object contains a number of subclasses defined in the `js` folder:
+The `Application` object contains a number of subclasses defined in the `js` folder: [stub model view and collection for you to fill in - shorter name, when you need a view class pull that in]

 - `js/view.js` contains `Application.View` descends from `Thorax.View`
 - `js/collection.js` contains `Application.Collection` descends from `Thorax.Collection`